microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 ## 1 Overview
 An "eBPF extension" is a Windows kernel driver or component that implements eBPF hooks or helper functions.
-The design of eBPF for Windows is such that an extension providing implementation for hooks and helper functions can be developed and deployed without the need to modify either the eBPF execution context or the eBPF verifier.
+The design of eBPF for Windows is such that an extension providing an implementation for hooks and helper functions can be developed and deployed without the need to modify either the eBPF execution context or the eBPF verifier.

 ## 1.1 Windows Network Module Registrar
 The eBPF for Windows project uses the
 [Network Module Registrar (NMR)](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-the-network-module-registrar) feature in Windows to develop eBPF extensions that are decoupled from the core eBPF for Windows framework.
-NMR facilitates software modules to be attached to each other.
+NMR facilitates attaching software modules to each other.
 The
 [Network Programming Interface (NPI)](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface) defines the contract between the modules.
 The eBPF extensions would implement the [Provider Modules](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/provider-module) for two types of NPIs as discussed in detail below.